-- (a) Upon successful completion of the Certificate of Completion, the County shall issue a final landscape permit to the property owner/project applicant. - (b) The County may conduct inspections for the purpose of enforcing this Ordinance and, as necessary and appropriate, may utilize any of the enforcement mechanisms set forth in the Yolo County Code or otherwise authorized by law to address violations.
+- (a) Upon successful completion of the Certificate of Completion, the County shall notify the property owner/project applicant of its approval. - (b) The County may conduct inspections for the purpose of enforcing this Ordinance and, as necessary and appropriate, may utilize any of the enforcement mechanisms set forth in the Yolo County Code or otherwise authorized by law to address violations.